FrankC01/pysui/doc/source/graphql.rst

 pysui QueryNode queries
 -----------------------

-pysui QueryNodes are those that subclass ``pysui.sui.sui_pgql.pgql_client.PGQL_QueryNode``. ``pysui`` provides a number of predefined QueryNode queries that attempt to achieve parity with most pysui SDK Builders, however some may not be supported.
+pysui QueryNodes are those that subclass ``PGQL_QueryNode``. ``pysui`` provides a number of predefined QueryNode queries that attempt to achieve parity with most pysui SDK Builders, however some may not be supported.

 pysui QueryNodes (such as ``GetCoins`` above) take zero or more parameters depending on the query, and some provide paging control for large results.
 All pysui can QueryNodes provide an ``NODE.encode_fn(dict)`` static method to encode the dictionary result, from executing, to a encoding style of their own.
 This can be overriden as noted above.

 pysui QueryNodes leverage gql's `DSL <https://gql.readthedocs.io/en/stable/advanced/dsl_module.html#>`_ to construct queries, fragments and inline fragments.
 Once constructed, pysui QueryNodes can be submitted to the client (SuiGQLClient or AsyncSuiGQLClient) ``execute_query`` method.

-When passing a QueryNode to ``execute_query`` a few things happen prior to submitting:
+When passing a QueryNode to ``execute_query`` a few things happen prior to
+submitting:

 #.
 The QueryNode's ``as_document_node`` is called to return a DocumentNode
 #.
-The result is checked and if it is the ``PGQL_NoOp`` type, a ``NoopGQL`` object is returned, otherwise...
+The result is checked and if it is the ``PGQL_NoOp`` type, a ``NoopGQL``
+   object is returned, otherwise...
 #.
-The DocumentNode is submitted for execution and ``gql`` returns a Python dict of the result
+The DocumentNode is submitted for execution and ``gql`` returns a Python
+   dict of the result
 #.
-A check is then made to see if either ``encode_fn`` is provided or if the QueryNode provides an ``encode_fn`` the function is called to prepare the result and returns
+A check is then made to see if either ``encode_fn`` is provided or if the
+   QueryNode provides an ``encode_fn`` the function is called to prepare the result and returns
 #.
 Otherwise the Python dict is returned

 ================================